 MET IT will obtain all the necessary licenses and install standard software applications on MET workstations.
 All requests for software currently not on the MET approved list should be submitted via form and accompanied by brief justification by the corresponding Department Chair/Director.
 We cannot assume responsibility for supporting workstations running software that we do not know about.
 MET IT periodically conducts automated auditing of all software installed on MET computers to ensure legal compliance.

-Each full-time employee at MET is entitled to one standard computer (laptop or desktop).
+Each full-time employee at MET is entitled to one standard computer.
 MET IT will purchase, install and support approved IT hardware including desktops, laptops, and other equipment.
 If necessary, MET IT will coordinate network installations, power connections, etc. All non-standard requests will be evaluated and, if appropriate, added to the list of supported hardware.

 MET IT will procure, install and support shared high-speed network multi-functional devices on every floor at 1010 Commonwealth Ave., Summer Term and Food and Wine locations based on BU standards.
 Personal printers will be purchased and installed only for Department Chairs/Directors with proper justification.
 When requesting personal printer exceptions, please consider significantly higher ongoing operational costs for these printers.

 Please understand that we are unable to support home computers and laptops, or to provide software or hardware for personal use.
 We also cannot support hardware purchased without our authorization and without maintenance contracts.